vapor/toolbox/README.md

 ##### Variables

-There are four kinds of variables you can define in the `manifest.yml` file:
+There are four kinds of variables you can define in the manifest file:

 - **Boolean**: the user can answer "yes" or "no"
 ```yaml